-Other revenue increased \$13 million as compared to the 2015 period, primarily due to higher gains attributable to investments held in connection with LFI.
+Other revenue increased \$12 million as compared to the 2015 period, primarily due to higher gains attributable to investments held in connection with LFI.

-Operating expenses decreased \$586 million as compared to the 2015 period, including, in the 2015 period, (i) a charge of \$60 million related to the redemption of a significant portion of the Company's 2017 Notes and (ii) \$548 million related to the provision pursuant to the tax receivable agreement (see Note 16 of Notes to Condensed Consolidated Financial Statements).
-Excluding the impact of such charges, operating expenses increased \$22 million compared to the 2015 period, primarily due to an increase in compensation and benefits expense, including an increase in charges pertaining to LFI.
+Operating expenses decreased \$37 million as compared to the 2015 period, including, in the 2015 period, a charge of \$60 million related to the redemption of a significant portion of the Company's 2017 Notes.
+Excluding the impact of such charge, operating expenses increased \$23 million compared to the 2015 period, primarily due to an increase in compensation and benefits expense, including an increase in charges pertaining to LFI.